 5. Low maintenance

 Maintaining your wood flooring couldn’t be easier.
-Although Engineered Wood is less susceptible to damage from moisture than hardwood, that doesn’t mean it can handle large amounts of water every time you clean.
+Although this flooring is less susceptible to damage from moisture than hardwood, that doesn’t mean it can handle large amounts of water every time you clean.

 Use a vacuum cleaner or soft-bristled brush to clean up dust and dirt, then use a slightly damp mop to clean it.
 As with most flooring, if there’s any spills it’s best to clean these up as soon as possible to avoid staining – even if your flooring is lacquered and oiled.

 6. Wide Choice